madcodemonkey/Azure.Storage/ReadMe.md

 # Azure Storage Examples

 ## Projects List
-- MvcStorageExample directory  (AzureStorageExample) - This is a MVC application that demonstrates upload and download files from blob and file storage
+- MvcStorageExample directory  (AzureStorageExample.sln) - This is a MVC application that demonstrates upload and download files from blob and file storage

 Notes
 - See the readme.md file in each project for setup instructions.